Rodeobe/coloursofhydrogen/README.md

 And lastly, **White hydrogen** refers to naturally occurring hydrogen.
 It can be found in underground deposits or as a byproduct of fracking.

 ### Contribute
+[I'm active in the renewable energy field](https://www.linkedin.com/in/mdeneckere/).
+I want to use this overview to share my vision on the (hydrogen) future.

 This is a crowdsourced list.
 So if you have comments, corrections, etc feel free to share them

 More importantly: if you like this webpage, share it!
 Like the project on GitHub, share it to your followers on your socials, or do a shootout to us.
 Thank you!